Trillbit-Inc/TrillbitSDK-ESP32-S3/README.md

 Trillbit SDK Demo on ESP32-S3-Box demonstrates how to use Trillbit SDK APIs.
 The demo also uses ESP-IDF and LVGL libraries.

+The documentation regarding the SDK can be found [here](https://trillbit.gitbook.io/trillbit-sdk/).

 # Setup Build Environment
 ## Software Requirements
 - ESP-IDF: Trillbit SDK and Demo application uses v4.4 release of esp-idf, its repo can be found [here](https://github.com/espressif/esp-idf/tree/release/v4.4).